johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-08-create-pipeline-with-azure-devops-api/index.md

 Creating an Azure Pipeline using the Azure DevOps REST API is possible, but badly documented.
 This post goes through how to do this; both using curl and using TypeScript.

+If you're curious as to how to list pipelines, then check out my post on [listing pipelines with the Azure DevOps API](../2021-05-08-create-pipeline-with-azure-devops-api/index.md).

 <!--truncate-->

 ## curling a pipeline